-6 December 1890, First ever golf competition at the Kimberley Golf Club.
+6 December 1890, First golf competition at the Kimberley Golf Club.

-6 December 1890, Dr JE Mackenzie sets the first golf course record of 98.
+6 December 1890, Dr JE Mackenzie sets the golf course record of 98.

 6 December 1952, The William Humphreys Art Gallery opened by Harry Oppenheimer.